therealqz/register-app/README.md

 ###  CI/CD pipeline to deploy a Java App to EKS Kubernetes #
 ---

-This project uses EKS Cluster using the  Nodegroup Profile.
+This CICD pipeline was implemented on an EKS Cluster using the  Nodegroup Profile.
 Here are some other tools used :
 1. Jenkins - The main CI solution
 2. SonarQube - For repo analysis
 3. ArgoCD - GitOps for the continous delivery to the K8 cluster